Women’s Fiction Books,

 (And I do have to challenge myself)

-Read a new work of Literary Fiction, quite unknown to yourself, a work of Women’s Literary Fiction.
+Read a new work of Women’s Studies, quite unknown to yourself, a work of Women’s Literary Fiction.

 Outcomes: